lucaTriboli/DiMHepy/README.md

 # README.md (DiMHepy)
 ## Overview
-DiMHepy is a Python3 module that helps pyani improving the readibility of the output
+DiMHepy is a Python3 module that provide an alternative view of the outputs produced by the software pyani

+## Installation

+## Testing DiMHepy

+## Running DiMHepy

+## Dependencies